tylerharter/cs301-projects/fall19/p7/README.md

 ## Corrections

-NOT YET
+* none yet

 ## Intro

 Let's Play Fifa19, Python style!
 In this project, you will get more practice with lists and start using dictionaries.
-Start by downloading `test.py` and `Fifa19.csv`.
+Start by downloading `test.py` and `Fifa19.csv` (which was adapted from [this dataset](https://www.kaggle.com/karangadiya/fifa19)).
 This dataset is too large to preview on GitHub (>17K rows), but you can view the [raw version](https://github.com/tylerharter/cs301-projects/raw/master/fall19/p7/Fifa19.csv) or using a program such as [Excel](https://github.com/tylerharter/cs301-projects/blob/master/fall19/p7/excel.md).
-You can also preview an example with 100 rows [here](https://github.com/tylerharter/cs301-projects/blob/master/spring19/p7/preview.csv).
+You can also preview an example with 100 rows [here](https://github.com/tylerharter/cs301-projects/blob/master/fall19/p7/preview.csv).
 For this project, you'll create a new `main.ipynb` and answer questions in the usual format.